moirahartigan/Portfolio-2---Alien-Memory-Game/README.md

  <br>
  <br>

- The Alien characters were selected to add additional colour to the game once the cards had been flipped.
+ The Alien characters were selected to add additional fun and colour to the game once the cards had been flipped.
+The images were croped to size for consistancy and ease of styling.
  <p align="center">
   <img src="https://github.com/moirahartigan/Portfolio-2---Alien-Memory-Game/blob/master/readme/game-charactors.jpg">
  </p>